WordPress Image Optimization 2025

 The Audit: How to Test Your Site’s Image Performance

 Optimization without measurement is just guesswork.
-To truly understand the impact of your efforts and identify remaining bottlenecks, you must conduct a thorough performance audit.
-This process involves using standardized tools to analyze your site’;s speed and pinpoint specific image-related issues.
+To truly understand the impact of your efforts and identify remaining bottlenecks, you must conduct a thorough site performance audit.
+This process involves using standardized tools to analyze your site’s speed and pinpoint specific image-related issues.
 A regular audit is a critical part of any ongoing performance strategy.

 Your Toolkit for Analysis